The Committee will assist the Board in fulfilling its oversight responsibilities in respect of:

 Quarterly, the Committee shall review a report from the Disclosure Committee and reports concerning the status of the Corporation's annual review of internal control over financial reporting, including (i) information about (a) any significant deficiencies or material weaknesses in the design or operation of internal control over financial reporting that are reasonably likely to adversely affect the Corporation's ability to record, process, summarize and report financial information and (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the Corporation's internal control over financial reporting, and (ii) management's responses to any such circumstance.

 Annually, the Committee shall review management's report on internal control over financial reporting to be included in the Corporation's Annual Report on Form 10-K. The Committee shall also review the registered independent public accountants' attestation and report on management's assessment regarding the Corporation's internal controls over financial reporting.

 The Committee will review with management and the registered independent public accountants the content and the basis for reports relating to internal controls over financial reporting as required under the Federal Deposit Insurance Corporation Improvement Act of 1991.

-The Committee will review with management, the General Counsel, the Chief Compliance Officer, and the Chief Auditor the Corporation's compliance with laws and regulations.
+The Committee will review with management, the General Counsel, the Chief Compliance Officer, and the Chief Audit Executive the Corporation's compliance with laws and regulations.

 The Committee will periodically review with management the Corporation's policies and positions taken on tax issues.